zonblade/php-view-source-protection/README.md

 except for the render method. excluding it from curl or whatsoever. and, outside it's function to trick viewsource, this script can be used as parameter management too.
 <b>DEMO Parameter management SOON.</b>
++ for now this script can only do some trick, but i'm sure there's something in the future.

 # docs
 LANG_ID dokumentasi berbahasa indonesia<br>